Cooma Cottage: History

-Overland explorer Hamilton Hume (1797-1873) discovered the Yass district around the Yass River in 1821.
+Overland explorer Hamilton Hume (1797-1873) was the first European to reach the Yass district around the Yass River in 1821.
 He returned to the area in 1824 while on an expedition to Geelong (Port Phillip) with Captain William Hovell.
 Hume was subsequently granted a parcel of land in the area which he took up in 1829.

 The 100 acres on which Cooma Cottage is situated was originally part of 960 acres granted to pastoralist Henry O'Brien in 1829.
 In 1833 100 acres in the south-east corner of Henry O'Brien's grant was transferred to W. H. Broughton for Mrs Rebecca O'Brien (Broughton's daughter), wife of Cornelius O'Brien, Henry's brother.

 The original cottage was quite refined: an archetypal colonial bungalow of diminutive scale, it formed the opposite front to the entrance and faced north over the Yass River.
 It was the garden front of this extraordinary country house.
 The timber cottage had been built by the Anglo-Irish O'Brien brothers, pastoralists of note, and was the home of Cornelius, while Henry lived to its west at the still-surviving Duoro.

 In 1837 Thomas Walker described it as a "very nice and commodious cottage, very well furnished and with everything comfortable about it; the grounds and gardens nicely laid out, but as yet quite in their infancy".

 Hamilton Hume purchased the 100 acres from Henry, Rebecca and Cornelius O'Brien in June 1839.
 Hume, it is said, was in love with the spot and had, in fact, camped there in 1824 on his epic overland journey to Port Phillip with Hovell.